 The scheme promises to give eligible first home buyers a “leg-up” when buying their first home, by allowing them to get a home loan with a deposit of as little as 5%.
+To put it simply, the government is agreeing to be ‘guarantor’ to loans taken under the scheme.
 In addition, buyers will not have to worry about taking out Lenders Mortgage Insurance.

 Ordinarily, when a buyer with a deposit of less than 20% takes out a home loan, they are required to take out Lenders Mortgage Insurance, a form of insurance designed to protect the lender in the event of a loan default.

 Instead, buyers will be able to put all this money towards the deposit, potentially saving approximately $10,000 in insurance costs and, in theory, allowing them to enter the market sooner.

 Show me the fine print

 The scheme will not be available to everyone.
 To be eligible, you will need to be a first home buyer on an income of up to $125,000 annually (or up to $200,000 for a couple).
 The scheme will also be capped at 10,000 loans per year, meaning it will only be available to less than 10% of the 110,000 first home buyers who take out loans every year.